 Interviewers with access to your essays with definitely want to know more about these reading choices.
 You can certainly expect follow-up questions!

 Additionally, nearly all colleges will ask you to write a ‘why this major’ essay.
-You’ve obviously spent hours inside and outside of school studying related subject areas, but that is hardly a distinguishing factor.
-On the other hand, reading a book will have exposed you to out-of-the-box perspectives or would have challenged existing belief systems.
-Feel free to talk about how a book inspired and directed you towards your major as a hook to your essay.
+You’ve spent hours inside and outside of school studying related subject areas, but that is hardly a distinguishing factor.
+On the other hand, reading a book will expose you to out-of-the-box perspectives or would have challenged existing belief systems.
+Feel free to talk about how a book inspired and directed you toward your major as a hook to your essay.

 Core Curriculum

-Many liberal arts colleges in the US have a Core Curriculum, asking students to make ethical and philosophical considerations.
+Many liberal arts colleges in the US have a Core Curriculum, that asks students to make ethical and philosophical considerations.
 As an applicant, you need to show how your understanding stretches beyond the obvious black and white.
-Making interdisciplinary connections in interviews and essays makes you substantiate your genuine interest in learning, often labeling you like a stronger applicant who will add incredible value to the college community.
+Making interdisciplinary connections in interviews and essays substantiates your genuine interest in learning, often labeling you as a stronger applicant who will add incredible value to the college rejection community.

 Tips to build your reading habits